shettysach/shettysach.github.io/markdown/03_gemv.md

 #### Parallelism over $K$ (the reduction dimension)
 - In the reference kernel, one thread computes the full dot product over all $K$ elements for its output.
 - In the new kernel, we split that work across multiple threads using `tidy`.
-Each thread handles a subset of the $K$ tiles in a strided loop:
+Each thread handles a subset of the $K$ tiles in a strided loop.

 #### Parallelism over $L$ inside a block (via `threads_l`)
-- Instead of having one block handle only one batch index $l$, we let a block cover multiple $l$ values using `tidz`:
+- Instead of having one block handle only one batch index $l$, we let a block cover multiple $l$ values using `tidz`.

 ```python
 # Inside `kernel`: